Potential Impact Of Brexit On The UK Insurance Industry

 Both groups agree that exit from the EU would not benefit the insurance market.

-Due to international trading links, including Japan, the US, and China, a breakup could see large firms relocate their Head Offices from the UK to other Member states to retain access to the single market as it is now.
+Due to international trading links, including with Japan, the US, and China, a breakup could see large firms relocate their Head Offices from the UK to other Member States to retain access to the single market as it currently exists.

-All insurers have invested significantly in complying with the Solvency II Directive, in addition to the UK’s regulations through the Prudential Regulation Authority, which go beyond the EU regulations ensuring consumer protection.
+All insurers have invested significantly in complying with the Solvency II Directive and the UK’s regulations, administered by the Prudential Regulation Authority, which go beyond the EU regulations to ensure consumer protection.

 Related Reading